 Most of Maryland's historically black colleges and universities began in the 19th century as secondary schools or teaching colleges.
 Today, they are respected universities with a wide array of programs and degrees.

-Though the school began in 1864 in a Baltimore church, in 1914 it was relocated to an 187-acre tract in Prince George’s County.
+Though Bowie State University began in 1864 in a Baltimore church, in 1914 it was relocated to a 187-acre tract in Prince George’s County.
 It first offered four-year teaching degrees in 1935.
 It's Maryland's oldest HCBU, and one of the ten oldest in the country.

 Its alumni include astronaut Christa McAuliffe, singer Toni Braxton, and NFL player Issac Redman.

 Coppin State University

 Founded in 1900 at what was then called Colored High School, the school offered a one-year training course for elementary school teachers.
 By 1938, the curriculum expanded to four years, and the school began granting bachelors of science degrees.
 In 1963, Coppin moved beyond just granting teaching degrees.
 The name was officially changed from Coppin Teachers College to Coppin State College in 1967—and to Coppin State University in 2004.

 Today students earn undergraduate degrees in 24 majors and graduate degrees in nine subjects in the schools of arts and sciences, education, and nursing.

 Coppin's alumni include Bishop L. Robinson, the first African-American commissioner of the city of Baltimore, and NBA player Larry Stewart.

 Morgan State University